 Where we send your information

 We are a Canadian company, but we work with and process data about individuals across the world.
 To operate our business, we may send your personal information outside of your state, province, or country, including to the United States.
 This data may be subject to the laws of the countries where we send it.
 When we send your information across borders, we take steps to protect your information, and we try to only send your information to countries that have strong data protection laws.
-If you would like more information about where your information might be sent, please contact us.

 Transfers outside of Europe and Switzerland